CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Evaluation

 \subsection{Baseline Approaches}

 To assess \tool{}, we use the following baselines:

-\begin{itemize} \item \textbf{CPE Matcher}: CPE Matcher is a simple baseline proposed by Chen et al.~\cite{chen2020automated}.
+\textbf{CPE Matcher}: CPE Matcher is a simple baseline proposed by Chen et al.~\cite{chen2020automated}.
 CPE matcher uses the libraries listed in the CPE configuration of a vulnerability report.
-Particularly, CPE matcher retrieves library names and versions from the CPE configurations and outputs them as the labels on the vulnerability report. \item \textbf{Traditional IR}.
+Particularly, CPE matcher retrieves library names and versions from the CPE configurations and outputs them as the labels on the vulnerability report.

+\textbf{Traditional IR}.
 We use TF-IDF with bag-of-ngrams ($n \leq 2$) to obtain feature vectors for the vulnerability reports and the labels.
 For each report, the cosine similarity between its feature vector and every label is computed.
 The top ranked labels are selected as output.

-\item \textbf{Exact Matcher}: As simple approaches can sometimes outperform complex ones in software engineering tasks~\cite{fu2017easy,zeng2021deep,kang2022detecting}, we propose a handcrafted heuristic-based approach that we term an Exact Matcher, which directly matches labels to their occurrences in vulnerability reports.
-Exact Matcher ranks the label based on the number of occurrences that the library name occurs in each vulnerability report and outputs the top-k labels that occurs the most frequently.
+\textbf{Exact Matcher}: As simple approaches can sometimes outperform complex ones in software engineering tasks~\cite{fu2017easy,zeng2021deep,kang2022detecting}, we propose a handcrafted heuristic-based approach that we term an Exact Matcher, which directly matches labels to their occurrences in vulnerability reports.
+Exact Matcher ranks the label based on the number of occurrences that the library name occurs in each vulnerability report and outputs the top-k labels that occurs most frequently.

-\item \textbf{LightXML}: LightXML~\cite{jiang2021lightxml} is the best-performing XML technique on the library identification problem with non zero-shot setting in the experiments by Haryono et al.~\cite{stefanus2022automated}.
+\textbf{LightXML}: LightXML~\cite{jiang2021lightxml} is the best-performing XML technique on the library identification problem with non zero-shot setting in the experiments by Haryono et al.~\cite{stefanus2022automated}.
 LightXML is a deep learning-based XML technique that uses transformer-based models with dynamic negative sampling.
 Particularly, LightXML divides labels into clusters based on balance K-Means~\cite{malinen2014balanced} and represent vulnerability reports using dense 768-dimensional vectors obtained from transformer-based models such as RoBERTa~\cite{liu2019roberta}, BERT~\cite{kenton2019bert} and XLNet~\cite{yang2019xlnet}.
 LightXML uses generative cooperative networks with dynamic negative label sampling to score all label clusters and returns possible libraries.
 Finally, LightXML scores every returned label and outputs the top-k highest score labels.